ReddTea/reddemcee/README.md

 # Installation

-In the console type in your work folder:
+In the console simply type:
 ```sh
 pip install reddemcee
 ```

 # Usage

-For a complete tutorial please refer to the test file in the tests folder.
+For a complete tutorial please refer to the [documentation's tutorial](https://reddemcee.readthedocs.io/en/latest/tutorials/quickstart/quickstart/) or the test file in the tests folder.

 ```python
 import numpy as np